 Having gathered data on all of the activities of your small business that have generated greenhouse gas emissions, you then need to do some simple calculations to convert the activity data to emissions.
 This is done using conversion factors.

 Activity data x Conversion factor = Greenhouse gas emissions

-- Manually, using officially recognised conversion factors.
 Many Governments issue conversion factors to make carbon calculations more consistent.
 The UK Government updates conversion factors for the UK on an annual basis and publishes them online here.
-Factors fir calculating emissions from the supply chain of purchased products and services can be found here.
 Some conversion factors are published by the Australian Government – the factors for 2020 are here.
 Emission factors for the USA are included in this (unfortunately rather complicated) GHG Protocol spreadsheet.
 Various other country-specific spreadsheets and tools can also be found on the GHG Protocol website.
 Try Google searches too.

 What should I do with my small business carbon footprint?

-There are three main uses for your small business carbon footprint:
+There are three main potential uses for your small business carbon footprint:

 - To identify priority areas for improving your environmental performance.
 Your carbon footprint should give you a clear idea of which activities are generating the most emissions and, therefore, where you might be able to make improvements.

 - To monitor progress.
 Recalculating your carbon footprint on a regular basis will enable you to monitor your progress in reducing the carbon emissions from your small business.